-Flu advice issued from Telethon Kids as country battles the worst season in a decade
+Flu advice issued from Telethon Kids as country battles bad season

 Research organisation Telethon Kids has taken the step of issuing a series of comments and advice from Professor Peter Richmond, Paediatrician and Infectious Diseases researcher from the Wesfarmers Centre of Vaccines and Infectious Diseases, based at the Telethon Kids Institute, in response to what many are calling “the worst flu season in the past decade.”